Yoast/wordpress-seo/readme.txt

 * The [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) plugin, when you also activate the [ACF Content Analysis for Yoast SEO](https://wordpress.org/plugins/acf-content-analysis-for-yoast-seo/) plugin.
 * The [Elementor](https://wordpress.org/plugins/elementor/) website builder.
 * [Zapier](https://zapier.com/apps/yoast-seo/integrations), which helps you automate your publishing flow.
+* [Algolia](https://wordpress.org/plugins/wp-search-with-algolia/) integration to improve the quality of your site search.

 ### BUG REPORTS